rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/fire-up-the-debugger.md

 ![run-the-program-debugged-13](./img/fire-up-the-debugger-13.png)

-The call at `0x0045413d` seems compare the previous password and if not correct the program jump on the "Wrong Pasword!" message.
+The call at `0x0045413d` seems to compare the previous password and when unequal, the program jumps to the "Wrong Pasword!" message.

 Press `F9` key to show the message box.